10 Republicans propose alternate Covid relief plan to Biden - RFI

 "If Republicans want to work with us, they have better ideas on how to address those crises, that's great," he told ABC's "This Week."

-But he quickly added that he was "absolutely confident" that Democrats could stick together and pass the relief bill through reconciliation.
+But he said he was "absolutely confident" that Democrats could stick together to pass the relief bill through reconciliation.

+Many Democrats say they have not forgotten the lesson of 2009, when the Obama administration, with Biden as vice president, spent months trying to secure Republican support for a larger economic stimulus and to pass the Obamacare health plan, but ultimately had to pass it on strict partisan lines.

+Having learned that lesson, they say, they are no longer willing to wait too long -- or make too many concessions -- in a possibly futile quest for bipartisanship.

 © 2021 AFP